 Riverland is right next to Pilgrim and owned by the same people.
 While I prefer Pilgrim for lunch or dinner (as it tends to be less busy), Riverland has the advantage of being open from 11am if you need food or coffee before midday.

-For lunch they offer have a tasty kids menu with $10 meals.
+For lunch they offer a tasty kids menu with very affordable meals.

 Riverland Bar, Vaults 1-9 Federation Wharf, Federation Square +61 (03) 9662 1771